Significant Tree Register

-The register identifies significant trees that are an important part of our City's natural heritage and should be protected.
-It includes 73 individual and three pairs of trees on private land.
+Our register includes 73 individual and three pairs of trees on private land.
 The trees were identified through community nominations and site inspections and were assessed by independent arborists.

-You can learn about the trees on our register by downloading by downloading the map or register in the links below.
+You can learn about the trees on our register by downloading the map or register in the links below.

 What makes a tree significant?

 Trees can be significant for a number of reasons, including their visual, aesthetic, social, cultural or horticultural/ botanical characteristics and age or size.
 Some are also located prominently in the landscape contributing to streetscape or the wider landscape.

 The criteria used to assess a tree’s significance is based on the National Trust Significant Tree Register, which forms the basis of other registers in Victoria.
 To be considered for the register the tree must meet at least one criteria.